top of page

 How does the AI qualify leads without sounding like a bot?

-It asks the same handful of questions you would ask anyway: what they are working on, where they are stuck, roughly what they can invest, and how soon they want to move.
-It works these in naturally across the conversation rather than firing them off like a form.
+It works these in naturally rather than firing them like a form.
 By the time a lead reaches you, you already know whether they fit, so every call on your calendar is one worth taking.
+It does not sound robotic because it is trained on your own material: your offers, your FAQs, your sales calls, the way you actually talk.

 How does the call get booked inside the conversation?